tiepdotme/redant-home/services/right-tech-stack-for-me.md

   idea or product?\n Give us your quick pitch, explain the problem you’re solving.
   And we’ll quickly map out how we think you should approach the technical side of things.
 Gotchas, options and technology stacks.
-subtitle_2: With over 20 years of building custom, high-traffic websites we can help you evaluate your options.
-Call today for a no-obligation chat with one of our experienced technical developers and technical project managers.
-We can help you quickly gain insight into your next step.
+subtitle_2: 'With over 20 years of building custom, high-traffic websites we can help you evaluate your options. '
 cta_button_title: Book your free initial consult
 service_title: Free Initial Phone Call
 service_bulletpoints: